Watch 500+ videos on our YouTube channel!

 Svaha and Agni had three sons: Pavaki (the purifier), Pavamana (purifying) and Suchi (purity).
 From these sons, Agni and Svaha had forty-five grandchildren, all representing various aspects of fire.

 Kathleen Karlsen is a musician, artist, writer and speaker.
-She is the author of two books (Flower Symbols and Vocal Medicine) and over 200 articles.
-Kathleen, her husband Andrew and their five children live in Bozeman, Montana.
-More about Kathleen Karlsen.
+She is the author of three books (Flower Symbols, The Color-Music Connection and Vocal Medicine) and over 200 articles.
+Kathleen, her husband Andrew, and their five children live in Bozeman, Montana.
+Learn more about Kathleen Karlsen.

 AGNI DEVA ARTICLE SUMMARY